International Travel

 Guidance for Foreign Nationals in the U.S.

 The Department of Homeland Security (DHS) continues to enhance its vetting of all foreign nationals, both in the U.S. as well as those applying for admission at U.S. ports of entry.
 Similarly, the Department of State (DOS), which operates U.S. Embassies and Consulates worldwide, has implemented applicant screening procedures that subject nonimmigrant and immigrant visa applicants to significant additional scrutiny.
-These evolving protocols have resulted in increased delays, denials, and refusals of admission.
+Because these procedures have resulted both in denials of visas and applications for admission, and because they are changing frequently, it is important that foreign nationals living and working in the U.S. understand the risks associated with international travel in the current climate.

 General Travel Guidelines